bjmt/quaqc/README.md

 ### A note on the default Tn5 shift values (+4/-5)

-It is standard practice to adjust the start coordinates of ATAC-seq reads to account for the ~9 bp footprint of the Tn5 transposase by adding 4 bp to the start and substracting 5 bp from the end (+4/-5).
+It is standard practice to adjust the start coordinates of ATAC-seq fragments to account for the ~9 bp footprint of the Tn5 transposase by adding 4 bp to the start and substracting 5 bp from the end (+4/-5).
 However, some articles such as [this one](https://www.biorxiv.org/content/10.1101/2024.12.25.630221v2.full) instead suggest +4/-4 might better capture the true Tn5 offset and allow